 It features a huge selection of filled chocolates and is known around town for the champagne truffles made with Dom Pérignon, buttercream, and rich dark chocolate.
 Teuscher also makes a selection of marzipan, cookies, and sugar-free goodies.
 And if you can’t get to Europe, no worries.
 They ship directly worldwide.

-Located in the heart of Geneva, Noble Rhône has been making traditional Swiss chocolates since its founding in 1875 by Monsieur Pertuise.
+Located in the heart of Geneva, Du Rhône has been making traditional Swiss chocolates since its founding in 1875 by Monsieur Pertuise.
 A tempering machine is used to cast a chocolate mold to give the candy its recognizable shape.
 The thick shells are hardened in the fridge and later filled with ganache, pralines, nougat, whole hazelnuts, and other yummy fillings.

 Some of the chocolatier’s recipes were mysteriously stolen in the 1950s, so the company carefully guards its secrets today.
 Reserve a tasting at the factory and relax with tea, visit the workshop and create your own cast with seasonal or holiday shapes, or order boxes of Nobel Rhônes online.